 As an Instructor, I get an amazing opportunity to show my divers why protecting the ocean is so important.
 I start by helping them nail their buoyancy - it's the one skill they can utilise to directly preserve the underwater environment.
 So, I start teaching neutrally buoyant as soon as they're ready.

 But, adopting this approach to teaching is not as simple as it sounds.

 In this article, I'm going to write about my journey to teaching neutrally buoyant.
-I'm not preaching cos SPOLIER ALERT: it doesn't always work!
+I'm not preaching cos SPOILER ALERT: it doesn't always work!
 I'll explain the challenges I've faced, why I still think it's worth the effort to try it out, and some tips to help you teach neutrally buoyant if that's something you're aiming for.

 I became a PADI Instructor over a decade ago.
 It seems like only yesterday but I guess time flies when you're having fun!
 Back then, I was volunteering in a dive centre in the North East of England, working weekends alongside my day job as a teacher.

 As a newbie dive pro I looked up to the more experienced instructors around me.
 I wanted to emulate the way they were teaching - I was new, they were the seasoned experts, I copied the way they taught students.
 During my IDC, the techniques I learnt to deliver and control divers were very similar to what I'd seen from my peers so, it was reinforced that this is the way things were done.
 I might be going a bit far to say that I was institutionalised, but I'd literally never seen any other way of teaching.
 So as soon as I was unleashed on my own students, that's the way I taught.

 And it looked a little bit like this...